geoffsmiller/hugo-simple-resume/README.md

     $ hugo server

-Now enter [`localhost:1313`](//localhost:1313) in the address bar of your browser.
+Now enter [`localhost:1313`](http://localhost:1313) in the address bar of your browser.

 To be able to access your site from anywhere, use the following:

     $ hugo server --bind=[Your IP] --port=80 --baseURL=https://example.com --appendPort=false

 ## Changelog

-All modifications to this theme are listed in the [Changelog](//github.com/digitalcraftsman/hugo-strata-theme/blob/master/CHANGELOG.md).
+All modifications to this theme are listed in the [Changelog](https://github.com/geoffsmiller/hugo-simple-resume/blob/master/CHANGELOG.md).

 ## Contributing

-Did you found a bug or got an idea for a new feature?
-Feel free to use the [issue tracker](//github.com/digitalcraftsman/hugo-strata-theme/issues) to let me know.
-Or make directly a [pull request](//github.com/digitalcraftsman/hugo-strata-theme/pulls).
+Did you find a bug?
+Do you have an idea for a new feature?
+Feel free to use the [issue tracker](https://github.com/geoffsmiller/hugo-simple-resume/issues) to let me know.
+Or simply make a [pull request](https://github.com/geoffsmiller/hugo-simple-resume/pulls).

 ## License

 This theme is released under the Creative Commons Attribution 3.0 Unported  License.
-For more information read the [License](//github.com/digitalcraftsman/hugo-strata-theme/blob/dev/LICENSE.md).
+For more information read the [License](https://github.com/geoffsmiller/hugo-simple-resume/blob/master/LICENSE.md).

 ## Annotations

 Thanks to

+- [digitalcraftsman](https://github.com/digitalcraftsman) for porting the theme to Hugo.
-- [HTML5UP](//html5up.net/) for creating the original theme
+- [HTML5UP](https://html5up.net/) for creating the original theme.
-- [Steve Francia](//github.com/spf13) for creating [Hugo](//gohugo.io) and the awesome community around the project.
+- [Steve Francia](https://github.com/spf13) for creating [Hugo](https://gohugo.io) and the awesome community around the project.